isabella232/asset-compute.en/help/develop-custom-worker.md

 The memory available to an action container is specified by `memorySize` in MB.
 Currently this also defines how much CPU access the container gets, and most importantly it is a key element of the cost of using Runtime (larger containers cost more).
 Use a larger value here when your processing requires more memory or CPU, but be careful to not waste resources as the larger the containers are, the lower the overall throughput will be.

 Furthermore it is possible to control action concurrency within a container using the `concurrency` setting.
 This is the number of concurrent activations a single container (of the same action) will get.
-In this model, the action container is similar to a nodejs server receiving multiple concurrent requests, up to that limit.
+In this model, the action container is similar to a Node.js server receiving multiple concurrent requests, up to that limit.
 If not set, the default in Runtime is 200, which is great for smaller Firefly actions, but usually too large for Asset Compute workers given their more intensive local processing and disk activity.
 Some workers, depending on their implementation, might also not work well with concurrent activity.
 Note that the Asset Compute SDK ensures activations are separated by writing files to different unique folders.

 Test workers to find the optimal numbers for `concurrency` and `memorySize`.
 Larger containers = higher memory limit could allow for more concurrency but could also be wasteful for lower traffic.